GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 ## Track configurations

-All tracks can contain
+All tracks can contain:

-- trackId - internal track ID, must be unique
+- `trackId` - internal track ID, must be unique
-- name - displayed track name
+- `name` - displayed track name
-- assemblyNames - an array of assembly names a track is associated with, often just a single assemblyName
+- `assemblyNames` - an array of assembly names a track is associated with, often just a single assemblyName
-- category - (optional) array of categories to display in a hierarchical track selector
+- `category` - (optional) array of categories to display in a hierarchical track selector

-Example config.json containing a track config
+Example `config.json` containing a track config:

 ```json
 {